codykonior/Jojoba/README.md

 ## Example 2
 	A more complete function.
-In this case, the suite name can be overridden, and your module can define a "Write-JojobaCallback" function which will be called with all jUnit records as they are created so they can be written out to other destinations in a format of your choosing.
+In this case, the suite name can be overridden, and your module can use -PassThru to pass the jUnit records to a function which can be written out to a destination in a format of your choosing.
 	This is useful to send data to a database alongside XML and Jenkins.

 	function Test-Template {
 		[CmdletBinding()]